sofiabravo103/twitter-tweets-extractor/README.md

 spec_rejected_users = ['...']
 ~~~~~

 With twitter search sometimes you'll find retweeted tweets, in this case the tweet itself will have an `retweeted_status` attribute containing the original tweet.
-If you set the spec variavle `retweeted_status_as_separate_tweet` to `True` it will delete that attribute and process the original tweet as a separate one.
+If you set the spec variavle `retweeted_status_as_separate_tweet` to `True` it will delete that attribute and process the original tweet as a separate one. **This variable must exist inside the file, if you don't want to use this beahviour set the variable to False**.

 ## Usage ##